unee-t/bugzilla-customisation/README.md

 # Build

-You shouldn't need to do this since normally we should use out gitlab hosted Bugzilla image.
+You shouldn't need to do this since normally we should use our [Docker hosted Bugzilla image](https://hub.docker.com/r/uneet/).

 	make build